 Clonus can make everyday activities strenuous and can even be debilitating.
 In this article, learn more about the causes and treatment.

-A number of chronic conditions are associated with clonus.
+Experts associate a number of chronic conditions with clonus.
 As these conditions require specialized treatment, the outcome may vary in each case.

 Multiple sclerosis (MS) is an autoimmune disorder that attacks the protective sheath around the nerves.
 The resulting damage disrupts the nerve signals in the brain.